jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \ket{\psi}=BA\ket{x}
 ```

-Note that the operations in the diagram are applied left to right, whereas in the equation the order is reversed.
+Note that the operations in the diagram are applied left to right, whereas the order is from right to left in the equation.
+The order of the gates cannot be interchaged unless the associated operators commute.

-Single qubit operators may be applied to the tensor product of qubit states by first taking the tensor product of the operators:
+Single qubit operators may be applied to the tensor product of qubit states by taking the tensor product of the operators:

 <div style="text-align: center;">
 <img src="assets/parallel_ab.png" width="160"/>